cwida/ALP/README.md

 ./publication/script/master_script.sh
 ```

-For more information about reproducing our benchmarks, read our guide [here](availability_reproducibility_initiative_report.md),
+For more information on reproducing our benchmarks, refer to our guide [here](availability_reproducibility_initiative_report.md),
-or see the official ACM reproducibility report:
+or read the official ACM reproducibility report:
 [https://dl.acm.org/doi/10.1145/3687998.3717057](https://dl.acm.org/doi/10.1145/3687998.3717057)

+🎉 We're proud to share that ALP won the **Best Artifact Award** from [SIGMOD](https://sigmod.org/sigmod-awards/sigmod-best-artifact-award/)!

 ---

 ## 📦 Want to Benchmark Your Dataset?

 Check out our guide: [How to Benchmark Your Dataset](how_to_benchmark_your_dataset.md)
-It explains how to benchmarko ALP on your dataset.
+It explains how to run ALP on your own data.

 ---